When it comes to apparel, we all have a favorite item that we wear more than others, and a soccer player’s jersey is precious to them.

 Place the wet towel over the polyester and press it from start to finish while pulling the material outwards with your other hand.

-Lay the damp towel on top of the garment after flipping it over and spraying the rear with warm water.
+Lay the damp towel on the garment after flipping it over and spraying the rear with warm water.

 If the towel is completely dry, re-spray it with warm water.
 Continue the pressing and pulling steps until the fabric reaches the desired length.